thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added auto creation for .htaccess files in the uploads directory for EDD to help protect unauthorized file downloads
 * New: Added Turkish language files
 * New: Added detection for php.ini variables important to PayPal payment verification
-* New: Added a new short code for showing a list of active discounts:** [download_discounts]
+* New: Added a new shortcode for showing a list of active discounts:** [download_discounts]
 * New: Added pagination to the download/sale log on download Edit screens
 * New: Added new "edd_default_downloads_name" filter for changing the default singular and plural "download" labels used globally throughout the plugin
-* New: Adding new span.edd-cart-item-separator to the cart widget and short code
+* New: Adding new span.edd-cart-item-separator to the cart widget and shortcode
-* New: Added more support for the [downloads] short code, used to display a list or grid of digital products
+* New: Added more support for the [downloads] shortcode, used to display a list or grid of digital products
 * New: Added option to send purchase receipt when manually marked a payment as complete
 * New: Added new "edd_success_page_redirect" filter to the function that redirects a buyer to the success page
 * New: Added "Payment Method" to the "View Order Details" popup